szzexpoi/AiR/README.md

 ```

 ### Disclaimer
 We adopt the official implementation of the [Bilinear Attention Network](https://github.com/jnhwkim/ban-vqa) as a backbone model for attention supervision.
-We use the bottom-up features from [LXMERT](https://github.com/airsplay/lxmert).
+We use the bottom-up features provided in [this repository](https://github.com/airsplay/lxmert).
 Please refer to these links for further README information.

 ### Requirements
 1. Requirements for Pytorch.
 We used Pytorch 1.2.0 in our experiments.